Charge qubits in the USC regime for quantum state transfer: Introduction

 All different proposals for building superconducting qubits coupled to harmonic oscillators (light photons) suggest the existence of a natural trade-off between anharmonicity on the qubit, the strength that the coupling between them could have, and the noise experienced in the device.
 In charge qubits, considerable anharmonicity increases the sensitivity to the voltage (charge) fluctuations that controls it \cite{Bouchiat1998,Nakamura1999}.
 For flux qubits, the anharmonic energy spectrum produces high sensitivity to external magnetic flux \cite{Orlando1999,Shcherbakova2015}.
 In these devices, attenuating the anharmonicity may lead to the enhancement of their coherence times.
-Nevertheless, the coupling strength that they can achieve with harmonic degrees of freedom decreases \cite{Devoret2007,ManucharyanJPA2017,Gely2018}.
-In fact, it is already known that the coupling $g$ between two physical oscillators with frequencies $\omega_q$ and $\omega_r$ is bounded by $g\leq \sqrt{\omega_q\omega_r}/2$ \cite{FornDiaz2019,BosmanPRB2017,Jaako2016}.
-However, such restriction does not seem to exist when we consider a harmonic oscillator coupled to an anharmonic system, e.g. a qubit.
+Nevertheless, the coupling strength that can be achieved with harmonic degrees of freedom decreases \cite{Devoret2007,ManucharyanJPA2017,Gely2018}.
+In fact, it is already known that the coupling parameter $g$ between two harmonic oscillators with frequencies $\omega_q$ and $\omega_r$ is bounded by $g\leq \sqrt{\omega_q\omega_r}/2$ \cite{BosmanPRB2017,Jaako2016,FornDiaz2019}.
+It has been however shown that such restriction does not exist when we consider a harmonic oscillator coupled to an anharmonic system, e.g., a superconducting charge qubit~\cite{Jaako2016}.
 Moreover, it has been shown that the topology of the connection between the defined anharmonic and harmonic degrees of freedom plays a crucial role in this bound~\cite{ManucharyanJPA2017}.